 It's possible that your employer may ask you to "help out" with your old role for a while.

-If you did well in your outside sales position, your leaving left a hole that could take a while to fill.
-Since you're still an employee of the company and didn't really "leave your job" just "changed your focus," your old manager and perhaps even senior management may ask you to do some double-duty till the hole you left is all plugged up.
+If you did well in your previous position, you may be leaving a hole that could take a while to fill.
+Since you're still an employee of the company and didn't really "leave your job" but just "changed your focus," your old manager and perhaps even senior management may ask you to do some double-duty until your position is filled.

 Another risk that you take when changing careers but keeping the same employer is the temptation to return to your previous career before giving your new career an honest chance.
-The toughest parts of change are the first days, weeks, months or even years.
-During these challenging days, many professionals are tempted to "just go back to what they know."
-And since they work for the same employer, going back should be easy.
+The toughest parts of this type of transition can be the first days, weeks, months, or sometimes even years.

-The truth is that going back doesn't work out for most.
-Once they are back in their old careers, they begin to remember why they wanted to leave the career in the first place.
+The truth is that going back to a former job doesn't work out for many people.
+That's because once they're back in their old careers, they begin to remember why they wanted to leave in the first place.
 And once their mindset is back to where it was before making the initial career move, it is often too late to save a potentially good career.